lyteword/chspurgeon-tod/volume-4/psalm-100.md

 **Title &mdash;** This is the only Psalm in the whole collection entitled *"A Psalm of Praise."* It is supposed to have received this appellation because peculiarly adapted, if not designed to be sung, when the *sacrifices of thanksgiving* were offered.
 See Le 7:12.
 The Greeks think it was written by David, who here invites all the world to join with the Israelites in the service of God, whose divine sovereignty he here recognises. *Samuel Burder.*

 **Whole Psalm.** If we are right in regarding Psalms 93-99 as forming one continuous series, one great prophetic oratorio, whose title is "Jehovah is King, "and through which there runs the same great idea, this Psalm may be regarded as the doxology which closes the strain.
 We find lingering in it notes of the same great harmony.
-It breathes the same gladness; it is filled with the same hope, that all nations shall bow down before Jehovah, and confess that he is God. *J.J.S.
-Perowne.*
+It breathes the same gladness; it is filled with the same hope, that all nations shall bow down before Jehovah, and confess that he is God. *J. J. S. Perowne.*

 **Whole Psalm.** This Psalm contains a promise of Christianity, as winter at its close contains the promise of spring.
 The trees are ready to bud, the flowers are just hidden by the light soil, the clouds are heavy with rain, the sun shines in his strength; only a genial wind from the south is wanted to give a new life to all things. *"The Speaker's Commentary, "* 1873.

 **Whole Psalm.** Luther would have immortalized his name had he done no more than written the majestic air and harmony to which we are accustomed to sing this Psalm, and which, when the mind is in a truly worshipping frame, seems to bring heaven down to earth, and to raise earth to heaven, giving us anticipations of the pure and sublime delights of that noble and general assembly in which saints and angels shall for ever celebrate the praises of God. *Ingram Cobbin.*

-**Verse 2.** The first half of this verse is from Ps 2:11, only that instead of *"with fear, "* there, where the psalmist has to do with fierce rebels, there is substituted here *"gladness"* or joy. *F.W.
-Hengstenberg.*
+**Verse 2.** The first half of this verse is from Ps 2:11, only that instead of *"with fear, "* there, where the psalmist has to do with fierce rebels, there is substituted here *"gladness"* or joy. *F. W. Hengstenberg.*

 **Verse 2.** *Serve the LORD with gladness.* It is a sign the oil of grace hath been poured into the heart "when the oil of gladness" shines on the countenance.
 Cheerfulness credits religion. *Thomas Watson.*